Penistone Folk Festival 2011

 Penistone Folkfest Penistone Folkfest Penistone Folkfest

 Penistone scouts did a good job with their barbeque.
 The fourth picture, top row, shows Penistone Mayor Steve Webber introducing them to the audience.
 Just visible behind the scoutmaster is a glimpse of chief organiser Carol Bradbury.
 The festival organisers hope to build on the success of this year's event and make it an annual event.
-Here's the entry from the Events List:
+Here was the entry in the 2011 Events List:

 Back Home Winston Churchill: 'Two things are more difficult than making an after-dinner speech: climbing a wall which is leaning toward you and kissing a girl who is leaning away from you.'